Lam Phaya Floating Market: Wat Lam Phaya (Lam Phaya Temple)

-Architecture of Temple
+Architecture of temple

-Except from the Floating Market, the temple also has the interesting architectural to investigate.
+The temple has interesting architectural to investigate.
 Luang Por Mongkol Buddha Mala Statue in the temple is sacred respectable to the Lam Phaya village.
-The Chapel has 6 doors for the entrance and exit.
-It is made of the concrete also facing the “Tha Chin River” which made it different from other chapels which usually face in the East.
+The chapel has six doors for entrances and exits.
+It is made of concrete also facing the Tha Chin River which made it different from other chapels which usually face in the East.
 The area of the river is regarded as the park of fish.
 The reason for that is because there are tons of fish that live up there hunting for food.
-It has become the interesting activities that most tourist like to enjoy.
+It has become an interesting activity that most tourists like to enjoy.

 Lam Phaya Temple Folk Floating Market Museum

 The museum was built to exhibit the lifestyle of folk people who live in the community as a community of cultural integration.
 It was opened in 2000 with the construction of a Thai house made of wood.
-There are two floor in the museum.
+There are two floors in the museum.
 The first floor displays some agriculture tools and the community folk boats.
-Walking through the second floor displays many artisan items (pottery, sculpture) which were made and used by people.
-It is the place where they collect things like an evidence from period to period which explained how the community glow.
+The second floor displays many artisan items (pottery, sculpture) which were made and used by people.
+It is the place where they collect things like evidence from period to period which explains how the community grew.
 Most of them were given by people who live in the community.

 Neighbourhoods

 Rattiya City

-Rattiya City is a retro themed attractions and contemporary markets on Tha Chin river that simulates the walls of the Ayutthaya kingdom.
+Rattiya City is a retro themed attraction and contemporary market on Tha Chin river that simulates the walls of the Ayutthaya kingdom.
 It is only 2 km from the floating market.
 This place used to be used as a filming location for many historical movies or TV series such as Sri Ayodhaya on TrueVisions and True4U etc.

 The Happy Nest

-Ban Rang Nok or internationally known as The Happy Nest is will be before Rattiya City if coming from Wat Lam Phaya floating market.
+Ban Rang Nok, internationally known as The Happy Nest, is before Rattiya City if coming from Wat Lam Phaya floating market.
 It is a chic café and eatery on the Tha Chin river that operates on the theme of saving the planet and environmentally friendly as well as a community flea market that sells organic, non-toxic products.

-How to Get There
+How to get there

-Getting there by local pickup truck taxi (route Salaya-Rattiya City) from bus station in front of Mahidol University, Salaya (catty-corner from entrance of Salaya railway station) fare 19 baht per person.
+Getting there by local pickup truck taxi (route Salaya-Rattiya City) from bus station in front of Mahidol University, Salaya (diagonal from entrance of Salaya railway station) costs a fare of 19 baht per person.